waxbetty/Sushi-fork-1/readme.md

 A complete list of pseudo classes and pseudo elements is located [on MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Pseudo-classes_and_pseudo-elements).

-See the Pen <a href="https://codepen.io/DannyBoyNYC/pen/ZwrwoQ/">Intro-pseudo</a> on <a href="https://codepen.io">CodePen</a>.
+See my Pen <a href="https://codepen.io/DannyBoyNYC/pen/ZwrwoQ/">Intro-pseudo</a> on <a href="https://codepen.io">CodePen</a>.

 ## Relative Positioning

-Currently our document flexes as we make the browser wider to make use of all the available horizontal space.
+Currently our document "flexes" as we make the browser wider to make use of all the available horizontal space.
 While flexibility is a good practice, we need to understand more about the drawbacks of fixed widths.

-Add wrapper `<div id="wrapper">` to entire content area (after the `<body>` tag and close it before the closing `</body>` tag) and add the following to our CSS style block.
+Add a wrapper `<div id="wrapper">` to the entire content area (after the `<body>` tag and close it before the closing `</body>` tag) and add the following to our CSS style block.

 ```css
 #wrapper {